bjelke/tubular-bells/README.md

 effects will be rendered for a few seconds until some of them go out of range.

 We wrote the code with the intention of taking in button input to dampen sound and toggle the visual particle effects from both controllers.
 The SteamVR input handler receives the signal from button presses on both controllers, but because the script that implements the effects is only attached to the "Controller (left)" game object, only that controller can execute those changes in practice.

 ## Results
+Our goals for this project were to make a musical instrument in virtual reality that could play notes and chords to form a song that would be easy to learn and fun to play.
+We also wanted our intstrument to reference a real world instrument, to give the user a sense of familliarity and bodily presence, but we wanted to make sure to fully utilize the "virtual" aspect of virtual reality and create an instrument that could never exist in real life.
+We achieved our goals.